Setting up your Ad Revenue Insights Alarms

 alarm-compare-condition.png

-There are a couple of differences for the alarm-reports compared to the normal reports:
+There are a couple of differences between the alarm reports compared to the normal reports:

 • Forecasting can't be selected.

-• All dates - Start, End and Compare to - are automatically converted to relative dates when saving as we don't want alarms that checks the same time ranges all the time.
+• All dates - Start, End and Compare to - are automatically converted to relative dates when saving as we don't want alarms that check the same time ranges all the time.

 PLEASE NOTICE: